michelesalvador/FamilyGem/README.md

 # Family Gem
 ### _Create your own family tree_

 Family Gem is an app for Android designed to manage family trees.
-At the moment it's completely free and open source.
+It's distributed as a freemium app: almost all features are free except one (merging two trees), available with a [Premium subscription](https://www.familygem.app/premium).

 ## Features
 With Family Gem you can: